 The disease is hard to diagnose in dogs since there is no one test that will identify it.
 Vets generally perform several blood and urine tests over a period of time, and then compare the results to normal levels.
 If they suspect Cushing’s, an x-ray and/or ultrasonography can help reveal the presence or absence of a tumor.

 Prognosis For Dogs With Cushing’s Disease

-The biggest issue with Cushing’s disease is its impact on your dog’s quality of life.
-If it is adversely affected, you should certainly consult with your veterinarian about the best way to return your dog to a healthy, comfortable life.
+The biggest issue with Cushing’s is its impact on your dog’s quality of life.
+If it’s adversely affected, you should certainly consult with your vet about the best way to return your dog to a healthy, comfortable life.

 Does your dog suffer from Cushing’s disease?
 How do you treat them?
 Let us know in the comments below!